-The grounds at the Cornell Lab of Ornithology in Ithaca, NY, are maintained this way, and it results in a lovely space, not only for wildlife–since most of the open areas are left to grow wild–but for visitors and staff who enjoy wandering the maintained pathways.
+The grounds at the Cornell Lab of Ornithology in Ithaca, New York, are maintained this way, and it results in a lovely space, not only for wildlife–since most of the open areas are left to grow wild–but for visitors and staff who enjoy wandering the maintained pathways.

 Space Plants Wisely

 On the other hand, perennials, like shrubs, are often spaced too closely together.
 As they grow to their full size they are crowded and look messy.
 Sometimes, they are pruned to within an inch of their lives when mature to keep from crowding out other landscaping (for more on this visit this great article from Houzz).
 It is important to take into account their full size when planting, even if it looks bare when they are first planted.
-Most perennials need to be spaced around eighteen inches apart; many larger perennials are best planted twenty-four or even thirty inches apart.
+Most perennials need to be spaced around 18 inches apart; many larger perennials are best planted 24 or even 30 inches apart.

 Err on the Side of Flowers

-Skew plants towards those with large and showing flowers.
-While many trees, shrubs and herbs have smaller flowers, some natives are known for showy flowers (like Eastern Purple Coneflower (Echinacea purpurea), Black-eyed Susan (Rudbeckia fulgida), and Matilija Poppies (Romneya coulteri)).
+Skew plants toward those with large and showy flowers.
+While many trees, shrubs, and herbs have smaller flowers, some natives are known for showy flowers (like eastern purple coneflower (Echinacea purpurea), black-eyed Susan (Rudbeckia fulgida), and Matilija poppies (Romneya coulteri)).
 Using a disproportionately large number of these kinds of natives (disproportionate to their normal occurrence in a natural landscape) indicates that this is a designed space.